alhydrym7/Cloth-Segmentat-on-and-Color-Modification/README.md

 ## Acknowledgments
 - The U2Net and Unet models used in this project are credited to their respective authors and repositories.
+For more information about U2Net, visit [this link](https://github.com/levindabhi/cloth-segmentation?tab=readme-ov-file).
 - Special thanks to the developers of Streamlit for providing an easy-to-use framework for building web applications in Python.